 - Jute twine

 If you want to see how I made this craft from start to finish, watch the video below.
-It is short and I think explains the process way better that pictures could.
+It’s short, and I think it explains the process way better than pictures ever could.

-If you can’t watch the video or miss part of the process, the step by step instructions are below.
+If you can’t watch the video or miss part of the process, check out the step-by-step instructions below.